 Insurance For Lifestyle Couriers

-One of the big attractions of becoming a lifestyle courier for many people is that they can use their own vehicle to set up and run their business.
-If you’ve a car or a van then you can simply drive to the depot, load up with deliveries and be on your way, right?
-Well, no actually.
-A lot of lifestyle couriers don’t appreciate the fact that if you are making paid deliveries then your standard car or van insurance will not cover you, in fact you could invalidate your insurance altogether.
+One of the big attractions of becoming a lifestyle courier for many people is that they can use their own vehicle.
+If you have a car or a van then you can drive to the depot, load up with deliveries and be on your way, right?

 Goods In Transit Insurance

-So, you and your vehicle are properly insured, you have some time, so all you need now is some work, but where do you find it?
-Well demand for couriers has never been higher and there are many ways to easily find work.
+So, you and your vehicle are properly insured, you have some time, so all you need now is some work.
+But where do you find it?
+Demand for couriers has never been higher and there are many ways to easily find work.
 Popular ways include:

-- Check out recruitments sites and job boards – leading recruitment sites such as Indeed and Monster have plenty of jobs, especially this time of year.
+• Check out recruitments sites and job boards – leading recruitment sites such as Indeed and Monster have plenty of delivery driver jobs.
 Specialist courier forums such Courier Exchange and the Lifestyle Courier Forum can also be a good source of work

-- Go directly to the courier companies – DPD, Hermes and Yodel are just a few of the big-name couriers who are often looking for an extra pair of hands with an extra set of wheels
+• Go directly to the courier companies – DPD, Hermes, and Yodel are just a few of the big-name couriers who are always looking for an extra pair of hands with an extra set of wheels

-- Google for local independent courier firms – if you’d prefer some local, seasonal driving, then Googling for local businesses wanting work done can be a good idea.
-Unlike the big organisations smaller businesses can struggle to meet the Christmas rush and they can also pay more as a result
+• Google for local independent courier firms – if you’d prefer some local, seasonal driving, then Googling for local businesses wanting work done can be a good idea.
+Unlike the big organisations smaller businesses can struggle to meet demand and they can also be more flexible as a result

-- Do the maths – is your car or van going to be large enough for you to get enough parcels in it to make it pay?
+• Do the maths – is your car or van going to be large enough for you to get enough parcels in it to make it pay?
 If you’re spending half your time driving to and from the depot to complete your deliveries then you’re not going to make much per hour.
-Equally you need to consider not just your time and fuel but other costs such as courier insurance and wear and tear on your vehicle.
-And remember, you’re self-employed: so, factor in no holiday pay, sickness benefit or work on (most) bank holidays
+Equally, you need to consider not just your time and fuel but other costs such as courier insurance and wear and tear on your vehicle.
+And remember, you’re self-employed: so, factor in no holiday pay or sickness benefit

-- Do you have the time to make it pay – while this sort of work is all about working when you want to, to make it pay you’ll need to put in enough hours.
+• Do you have the time to make it pay ? – while this sort of work is all about working when you want to, to make it pay you’ll need to put in enough hours?
 It’s also worth factoring in where you live and the area your round will be in.
 If you’re in a city or urban area then getting 80 parcels done in a day can be – traffic permitting! – relatively easy.
-If, however, you’re working in a rural area where the deliveries are widely spread and the roads poor, those 80 parcels can take a whole lot longer to get shot of and if, as some don’t, you don’t get your mileage paid this could be a lot of work for little reward…
+If, however, you’re working in a rural area where the deliveries are widely spread and the roads poor, those 80 parcels can take a whole lot longer to get shot of!

-- Be aware of charges – this has been one of the most controversial aspects of this sector of the delivery industry.
+• Be aware of charges – this has been one of the most controversial aspects of this sector of the delivery industry.
 Some large firms have threatened drivers with the loss of their rounds if they can’t make it in, while others have even demanded money for lost work if the driver could not complete their rounds.
 Given the current driver shortage, such sharp practices should be a thing of the past, but beware…

-If you’re looking to make a little extra cash from your spare time, don’t mind hard work, have a vehicle and are prepared to get the right insurance to stay legal, then becoming a lifestyle courier can be a good option.
+If you’re looking to make a little extra cash, don’t mind hard work, have a vehicle, and are prepared to get the right cover to stay legal, then becoming a lifestyle courier can be a good option.
 There’s no shortage of work out there and having the freedom to work when you like is always a great bonus.

-Well we hope that’s given you some idea as to how you become a lifestyle courier.
-If you would like to know more about getting the courier insurance you’ll need to work, or would like some help getting the cover that’s right for you, then please contact us.
-You can call us on Redditch (01527) 757 585, email us by clicking here or get a courier insurance quote here.
+Well, we hope that’s given you some idea as to how you become a lifestyle courier.
+If you would like to know more about getting the courier insurance cover you’ll need to work, or would like some help getting the cover that’s right for you, then please contact us.
+You can call us on Redditch (01527) 757 585, email Coversure Redditch, or get a courier insurance quote here.